-Compensation is \$33,000 for the training year and interns complete approximately 2080 hours (40 hours per week/52 weeks per year), which includes PTO.
+Compensation is \$36,000 for the training year and interns complete approximately 2080 hours (40 hours per week/52 weeks per year), which includes PTO.
 The training year typically starts and ends the first week of September, with Interns training at the site for a full calendar year (365 days).
+A briefer, preliminary orientation will take place the last week of August, followed by a full orientation starting the day after Labor Day.
 All training time credited to internship is post-practicum and pre-doctorate.
 Interns receive 20 days of PTO to be used at their discretion, inclusive of personal, sick and religious observance leave as well as professional leave (e.g., dissertation time, job interviews, etc.).
 Interns can expect a maximum of 50% of their time providing face-to-face services to clients.
 Intern schedules will be 40 hours per week or as otherwise determined by intern agreement.

 All interns are required to demonstrate that they have purchased medical insurance by the time of the start of the training year and are required to maintain medical insurance for the entire training period.

 Interns are allowed unpaid parental leave for parents and their new children, including for medical issues, birth and postpartum recuperation, adoption of a child, or other family issues such as bonding time with new children.
 Accommodations will also be made for nursing mothers returning to internship (i.e., dedicated space/time for expressing milk, etc.).
 An Intern will work with their supervisor and/or the Director of Training to identify mutually agreeable solutions that will allow the Intern to meet the training program's aims, training goals, and competencies while also balancing family needs.

-Appendix
+Appendix 1